minjunkevink/STRAP/README.md

 python strap/embedding/encode_datasets.py
 ```

-Finaly you are ready to run retrieval on the encoded datasets using the `retrieval.py` script.
+Finally you are ready to run retrieval on the encoded datasets using the `retrieval.py` script.
 The default settings will select 3 demos from the LIBERO_10 "put both moka pots on the stove" task and retrieve the top 100 demos from the LIBERO_90 dataset.
 It has a minimum subtrajectory length of 20, and will use the DINOv2 agentview amera for retrieval.
 ```bash
 python strap/retrieval/retrieval.py
 ```